 You get an unsolicited call about a discounted price for some kind of medical equipment (i.e., heart monitor, wheelchair or bathtub bench).
 You’re asked for a deposit and your personal information or Medicaid number to send the equipment, which never arrives.

 You’re approached by a “professional” who claims your home is under threat of foreclosure and offers to pay off your mortgage or taxes if you sign over the deed to the property.
 With your deed, the fraudster can then refinance the mortgage for the full value of your home and take the money.
 Keep in mind, even if you sign over a deed to someone, you are still liable for your mortgage obligations.

 These predators claim to care deeply for you or your well-being, but after winning your trust, they gain access to your accounts to steal money or identity information.

-Before purchasing or closing on a new property, a scammer intercepts an email from your realtor or title company.
+Before purchasing or closing on a new property, a scammer intercepts an email from your real estate agent or title company.
 You’re then sent fraudulent payment instructions to complete the transaction.
-Red flags include last minute changes to instructions, a change in tone or word choice from prior emails, a new sender address and multiple payment requests.
+Red flags include last-minute changes to instructions, a change in tone or word choice from prior emails, a new sender address and multiple payment requests.

 These scams are common and widespread.
 But speaking with trusted loved ones or your financial professional before making decisions can help you avoid these traps.
 Additionally, keep in mind these tips for staying safe: